 - Capital Gains – Capital gains is another popular method of distributions and is taxed 50% of your marginal rate.

 Lets take a look at some popular real world income trusts and their distributions.
 I typically look into a particular companies distribution by visiting the company website.

 - Arc Energy Trust (AET.UN) – A popular energy income trust with distributions that consists of 97% income/interest and 3% return of capital (ROC).

 - Calloway REIT (CWT.UN) – This is a popular REIT that specializes in commercial properties.
 The distributions (2007) consist of 45.3% income/interest and 54.7% ROC.

 - Yellow Pages (YLO.UN) – The distributions of this popular brand consists of a wide mix of income sources.
 1% capital gain, 1% non-eligible dividend income, 5% eligible dividend income, 2% ROC, and 91% other income/interest.

 Tax Efficient Strategies

 As you can see from the examples above, there’s no set pattern as to how the distributions are divided.
 As you can see though, other income is typically a large percentage of the distribution which in a taxable account, is taxed at your marginal tax rate.
 In addition to that, any ROC distributions need to be tracked as it reduces the adjusted cost base of the held position in a non-reg account.

 As the taxation (and tracking) of an income trust can be inefficient, I personally keep my income trusts in a tax sheltered account like an RRSP or TFSA.
 In fact, one of my TFSA strategies is to create an income fund as the distributions can be withdrawn completely tax free.
-As I have very little exposure in the REIT market, I may start my research there.If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+As I have very little exposure in the REIT market, I may start my research there.If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).